 “Wow” is a highly under-used word in corporate America.
 It’s okay to be impressed.
 No one’s going to slack off because you were wowed.
 A big “Wow” followed by a genuine and heartfelt “Thank You” from someone a high-performer respects will trump almost any token of appreciation you can offer.

 2. I know what you’re doing isn’t easy.
 I’d love to hear more

 No matter how easy they make it look, it’s not.
-Your high-performing employees are dealing with all kinds of crap that they’re not bothering you with (and may even think you don’t understand).
+Your high-performing employees are dealing with all kinds of challenges.
 They would love to tell you some stories.
 And the stories are worth hearing.
-Pull up a chair and listen.
+If you want to truly invest in them, pull up a chair and really listen.

 3. Can you show me how you did that?